continuedev/continue/docs/docs/walkthroughs/tab-autocomplete.md

 If you're seeing a common pattern of mistake that might be helpful to report, please share in Discord.
 We will do our best to fix it as soon as possible.

 ### Completions are only ever single-line

 To ensure that you receive multi-line completions, you can set `"multilineCompletions": "always"` in `tabAutocompleteOptions`.
 By default, it is `"auto"`.
 If you still find that you are only seeing single-line completions, this may be because some models tend to produce shorter completions when starting in the middle of a file.
 You can try temporarily moving text below your cursor out of your active file, or switching to a larger model.

+## How to turn off autocomplete

+To ensure that you receive multi-line completions, you can set `"multilineCompletions": "always"` in `tabAutocompleteOptions`.
+By default, it is `"auto"`.
+If you still find that you are only seeing single-line completions, this may be because some models tend to produce shorter completions when starting in the middle of a file.
+You can try temporarily moving text below your cursor out of your active file, or switching to a larger model.